cakephp/docs/en/development/rest.rst

 is seamless: no changes are required to the controller or model code.
 Everything you need should end up in ``$this->request->data``.

-Accepting input in other formats
+Accepting Input in Other Formats
 ================================

 Typically REST applications not only output content in alternate data formats